Arkansas Highway 100

-Highway 100 (AR 100, Ark.
-100, and Hwy.
-100) is a designation for two state highways in Central Arkansas.
+Arkansas Highway 100 (AR 100) is a state highway in Central Arkansas.

 Description

-One route of 8.72 mi begins at Highway 365 and runs southeast through Maumelle to Interstate 40 (I-40).
+A route of 8.72 mi begins at Highway 365 north of Maumelle and runs east to Interstate 40 (I-40) in North Little Rock.
 This route was designated in 1987 and is maintained by the Arkansas Department of Transportation (ArDOT).

 History

 The Highway 100 designation was created at the request of the mayor of North Little Rock, who planned to construct Riverside Drive between Rose City and Locust Street, and desired inclusion in the state highway system.
 The Arkansas State Highway Commission agreed to an alignment in 1965, but the road was not completed for over 20 years.
-The designation was officially assigned on December 1, 1987, following completion of Riverside Drive between I-30 and Pike Avenue.
-The highway was extended east to US 70 on May 13, 1998.
+The designation was officially assigned on December 1, 1987, following completion of Riverfront Drive between Highway 365 and Interstate 30 (I-30).
+The highway was extended east to U.S. Route 70 (US 70) on May 13, 1998.

 A second segment was created on May 6, 1987 along Maumelle Boulevard in response to the population growth of Maumelle.
 The route was extended along Crystal Hill Road to I-40 on August 11, 1993, at the request of concerned citizens, members of the Arkansas General Assembly, and the Pulaski County Judge.
 The extension was in exchange for removing a segment of Highway 176 near Camp Joseph T. Robinson.

 Major intersections

 Former route

-Another section of AR 100 previously existed in North Little Rock, and was known locally as "Riverfront Drive".
+Another section of Highway 100 previously existed in North Little Rock, and was known locally as "Riverfront Drive".
 It was initially signed in 1987, and was decommissioned in 2019.